saloni-15/Frontend-practice-HTML-CSS/README.md

-# Frontend Practice Projects with HTML and CSS
+# Responsive Web Design

 These projects have been done for [freeCodeCamp Responsive Web Design Certification](https://www.freecodecamp.org/learn/responsive-web-design).

 ## Objective of this Course
 In this Responsive Web Design Certification, the objective is to learn the languages that developers use to build webpages: HTML (Hypertext Markup Language) for content, and CSS (Cascading Style Sheets) for design.

 Firstly, In this course, I've build a cat photo app to learn the basics of HTML and CSS.
-Later, I've learn modern techniques like CSS variables by building a penguin, and best practices for accessibility by building a web form.
+Later, I've learned modern techniques like CSS variables by building a penguin, and best practices for accessibility by building a web form.

 Finally, I've build four out of five projects mentioned below.
 As of now I'm working on the fifth project to complete this course and get the certification.